 1981, August – former Cornwall Street Ry 17 was placed on display in front of the Water Purification Plant on 2nd Street West in Cornwall.
 Maintenance car 4 was deemed to be in too bad of a shape for restoration and was scrapped.

-1982, January 26 – the McConnell Avenue overpass is opened over CN’s main line.
+1982, January 26 – after several complaints and accidents the Federal Government approved a bridge for McConnell Avenue to go over CN’s main line.

 1982, March 17 – CN abandoned the Iroquois Chemicals Spur from a point west of the switch of the Pfizer Spur (parallel to the Cedar Rapids Hydro Line), which is about 0.5 miles from the wye switch, to the end of track at Iroquois Chemicals.
 The portion from the new stub end to the wye was added to the Wesco Spur.

 1982, October 31 – VIA stopped using the Turbo trains.

 1982, December – Combustion Engineering took delivery of a 16-Ton BCL-TC Brookville switcher from Caloric Corp in Topton, Pennsylvania.
 The 12-Ton switcher was likely sent to Sherbrooke, Quebec.